Essential Japan Travel Apps

 Once you hit search, it will give multiple different route options.
 There are times when rain lines get delayed, so having the multiple route options is convenient if you are trying to avoid a particular rail line.
 For each route option, it also displays the total amount of time taken, the ticket price (with and without an IC card), and what stops are in between.
 If they next station you arrive at isn’t listed as one of the stops, you’re on the wrong train.

-It also has some additional bonus features such as finding free wifi, the nearest ATM, the nearest station, and other tourist information.
+It also has some additional bonus features such as finding free wifi, the nearest ATM, the nearest station, and Japan travel hacks.

 A Close Second: Japan Transit Planner